 - Stress, anxiety, low self-esteem and social isolation

 - An increased likelihood of developing certain cancers

 BED needs specialist help to treat both the psychological causes and its physical side effects.
 Contacting your GP in the first instance is often the easiest way to get help and obtain further treatment.
 He or she may offer you counselling or dietary counselling, or refer you to a specialist for further assessment.

 Family and friends can also help through their support and care.
-It is particularly helpful for relatives to understand that your eating problems are your way of coping with emotional difficulties and that you may have mixed feelings about changing your eating pattern.
+It is particularly helpful for relatives to understand that your eating disorders are your way of coping with emotional difficulties and that you may have mixed feelings about changing your eating pattern.

 How the Priory can help-